arthurkay/container-presentation/README.md

       - dataStore
 ```

 The docker compose file is written in 'yaml' `(Yet Another Markup Language)`.
-And it starts by decalring the yaml version used, in this case version 3.
+And it starts by declaring the yaml version used, in this case version 3.

 The `services` indicates the beginning of service delarations.